hexagontk/hexagon/contributing.md

 ```

 It is recommended that you add:
-`gradlew clean all publishToMavenLocal` to your `.git/hooks/pre-push` script.
-As this command will
+`gw clean all publishToMavenLocal` to your `.git/hooks/pre-push` script.
+As this command will be
-be executed before pushing code to the repository (saving time fixing [Travis] build errors).
+executed before pushing code to the repository (saving time fixing [Travis] build errors).

 If you want to commit to the project.
 It is convenient to setup your own [Travis] account to execute
 the CI job defined in `.travis.yml` when code is pushed to your fork.